SergeyReizman/My_Simple_Portfolio/README.md

 - **HTML5**: For semantic structure and content.
 - **CSS3**: For styling, layout, and new ocean-themed visuals.
 - **JavaScript**: For interactivity and responsiveness.
+- **Bootstrap**: For responsive design, pre-built UI components, and efficient grid systems, enabling rapid development of mobile-first, visually appealing layouts.

 ### Updated Design Highlights 🎨

-## Global Styling:
+#### Global Styling:
-Font family updated to 'Poppins', sans-serif for a clean, modern look.
+- Font family updated to 'Poppins', sans-serif for a clean, modern look.
-Ocean-inspired background colors (light blues and deep blues) for a cohesive theme.
+- Ocean-inspired background colors (light blues and deep blues) for a cohesive theme.
-Improved text spacing and alignment for better readability.
+- Improved text spacing and alignment for better readability.

-## Navigation Bar:
+#### Navigation Bar:
-Smooth hover effects with underlining for better interaction feedback.
+- Smooth hover effects with underlining for better interaction feedback.
-Enhanced layout for seamless navigation.
+- Enhanced layout for seamless navigation.

-## Section Layout:
+#### Section Layout:
-Alternating background colors to visually separate content sections.
+- Alternating background colors to visually separate content sections.
-Consistent heading styles with ocean-blue accents.
+- Consistent heading styles with ocean-blue accents.

-## Interactive Elements:
+#### Interactive Elements:
-Floating contact button with hover effects for easy access.
+- Floating contact button with hover effects for easy access.
-Subtle shadows and rounded corners for project cards to improve aesthetics.
+- Subtle shadows and rounded corners for project cards to improve aesthetics.

-## Accessibility:
+#### Accessibility:
-High-contrast text and WCAG-compliant features ensure inclusivity.
+- High-contrast text and WCAG-compliant features ensure inclusivity.
-Optimized for keyboard navigation and screen readers.
+- Optimized for keyboard navigation and screen readers.

 ### Frameworks & Libraries:
 - **Bootstrap**: For a responsive and consistent grid system.